newawe/newawe/README.md

 Never accept your own PR.
 Require at least one person to review your code.
 This is to avoid possible security faults and bad coding styles.

 Warning!
-Any code that you contribute to the newawe source is owned by newawe!
+Any code that you contribute to the Newawe source is owned by Newawe!

 TO-DO LIST: